evandroagnes/cryptocurrencies-analysis/README.md

 # cryptocurrencies-analysis

-Project to help analyze the BTC market and cycles with graphs.
+Project to help analyze the BTC market and cycles with charts.

 Graphs